Thank you for your interest in our Child and Adolescent Fellowship at the Penn State Milton S. Hershey Medical Center.

 These rotations occur in urban centers and in relatively remote rural centers.
 On-site psychiatric supervision is provided at all of these rotations.
 The educational mission of the Penn State University is strongly supported at each of the sites.
 Illustrative of the rotations are Lincoln Intermediate Unit, The Vista School, Caron Foundation, and the Capital Area Early Childhood Training Institute.

-There are two elective blocks during the second year of training.
+Fellows are given one month of elective time.
+They may chose to take this in December/January or May/June.
 Fellows can use this time to pursue research or to enroll in a number of other clinical electives.
 Electives available include child abuse assessment, pediatric sleep disorders, Autism, genetics, eating disorders, forensic psychiatry, and multiple research electives.
 Fellows are encouraged to design their electives based on their future clinical, research, and administrative goals after graduation.

 Child Fellows' Off-Site Rotations